RichardJohnNowell/Only-Analog-secondhand-records-/README.md

 </div>
 <br>
 Enables a registered member to login and gives access to a profile page (see below).
-A seperate contact form is given to members for record or cassette reservations.
+A seperate contact form is given to members for record or cassette reservations once logged in.

 ### Register
   <!--- register --->